CharlesGuan/deep-reinforcement-learning-branch/p3_collab-compet/README.md

 ### Instructions

-The project may need  the package from the link [this link](https://github.com/CharlesGuan/deep-reinforcement-learning-branch/tree/master/python), and you can run the script to install if necessary
+The project may need  the package from [this link](https://github.com/CharlesGuan/deep-reinforcement-learning-branch/tree/master/python), and you can run the script to install if necessary

     !pip -q install ./python